hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 The Azure implementation of the memory cache is handled by [Azure Cache for Redis](https://azure.microsoft.com/en-us/services/cache/).
 Specifically documented in [Azure Cache for Redis Documentation](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/).

-[About Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) provides a high level walk-through of implementing the memory cache and walks through high level description of the implementation options for the memory cache.
-Primary differentiators are are set by tiers described there by feature sets from "basic" to "Enterprise Flash".
-The primary differences are sizing/capacity and how far high availability might extend. <Copy Paste from AWS continues from Here> extends the cluster to multiple Node Groups and will benefit larger scale, multi-client implementations.
-The only clients for *Terraform Enterprise* are the compute instances in a single region, so this is not required or suggested.
-Here is  additional information on [Managing Your ElastiCache Clusters](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Clusters.html).
+[About Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) provides a high level walk-through of implementing the memory cache with a description of some of the implementation options.
+Primary differentiators are are set by tiers from "Basic" to "Enterprise Flash" described [this section](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview#service-tiers) including a chart by feature sets .
+The primary differences are sizing/capacity and how far high availability and fault tolerance might extend.
+Note that only the Premium and Enterprise tiers provide persistence and encryption and true zone redundancy.
+The enterprise tiers involve actually acquiring Redis Enterprise licencees through the Azure Marketplace which is an option if that level of direct vendor support is desired/required.
+You can start at a lower tier and migrate upwards, however, migrating downwards is not supported, other than re-creating the memory cache.

-You should enable Multi-AZ with Redis Replication Groups where memory cache instances are replicated across availability zones as described in [Mitigating Failures](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/FaultTolerance.html).
-Note there will be a primary and read replicas across the AZs.
-This failover and promotion of primaries can be configured to happen automatically on an AZ failure.
-There should be a memory cache node in every AZ that has a *Terraform Enterprise* node is deployed.
-A lower testing or sandbox environment could use just a single node, however, a production level environment should always be configured for high availability to benefit from the HA features that coincide with the other external services in the *Terraform Enterprise* platform.
-Note there is also a rudimentary mechanism of transaction logs available called Redis Append Only Files (AOF) which is not recommended as an alternative.
+You should start by selecting the tier level appropriate to the environment you are deploying.
+A lower testing or sandbox environment could use a Basic or Standard tier.
+However, a production level environment should always be configured with Premium or Enterprise tiers to benefit from the HA features that coincide with the other external services in the Terraform Enterprise platform.
+Additional considerations described in [Best practices](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-best-practices) can be useful for ensuring reliability and failover requirements for the environment.

-The concept of Local Zone exists for Amazon ElasticCache.
-This is an extension of an AWS Region that is geographically close to your users.
-This is not required or recommended as the memory cache just needs to be close to TFE compute, limited locations are implemented so far, and it does not support Multi-AZ.
+Sizing for Azure Cache for Redis is determined by the tier, tier family, and capacity.
+Cache Names within tiers specify the sizing such as shown in these [pricing tables](https://azure.microsoft.com/en-au/pricing/details/cache/).
+You can start the size off in a small to moderate range such as a "P1" for Premium tier, with some consideration of anticipated active load, and scale up or down as demand is understood with the aid of [monitor Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-monitor).

-Sizing for Amazon ElasticCache is determined by cache ec2 instance sizes defined for the cluster.
-You can start the size off in a smaller range such as a "cache.m5.large" with some consideration of anticipated active load, and scale up or down as demand is understood by changing node size. with the aid of [Choosing Your Node Size](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/nodes-select-size.html#CacheNodes.SelectSize).
+Enterprise-grade security is inherently covered in the Azure Cache for Redis implementation because Redis instances are protected with [network isolation options](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-network-isolation) and particularly with [virtual network support](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-premium-vnet) in the Premium tier.
+There is also  [detailed security information](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/security-baseline) available for hardening your implementation.

-Enterprise-grade security is inherently covered in the Amazon ElasticCache implementation because Redis instances are protected from the internet using private IPs, and access to instances is controlled and limited to the account creating owning the cluster.
-Security Group(s) should be used to limit the access by port to the Redis cluster.
-Here is additional information on [Access Authorization](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.AuthorizeAccess.html)
+Terraform Enterprise supports Redis versions 4.0 and 5.0, but 5.0 is recommended unless there is strong reason to deviate.
+Azure Cache for Redis supports 5.0 and 6.0 as a preview mode, so still remain with 5.0 until 6.0 has been certified everywhere and do explicitly specify the version.
+The minimum TLS version can also be configured and defaults to 1.0 - you should explicitly set it to 1.2 for latest.

 ### Normal Operation

 #### Component Interaction

-The Load Balancer routes all traffic to the *Terraform Enterprise* instance, which is managed by an VM Scale Set.
+The Load Balancer routes all traffic to the Terraform Enterprise instance, which is managed by an VM Scale Set.
 This is a standard round-robin distribution for now, with no accounting for current load on the nodes.
 The instance counts on the VM Scale Set control the number of nodes in operation and can be used to increase or decrease the number of active nodes.

-_Active-Active_ *Terraform Enterprise* is not currently architected to support dynamic scaling based on load or other factors.
+_Active/Active_ Terraform Enterprise is not currently architected to support dynamic scaling based on load or other factors.
 The maximum and minimum instance counts on the VM Scale Set should be set to the same value.
 Adding a node can be done at will bt setting these values.
 However, removing a node requires that the node be allowed to finish active work and stop accepting new work before being terminated.
 The operational documentation has the details on how to "drain" a node.

 #### Replicated Console

-The Replicated Console that allows access to certain information and realtime configuration for _StandAlone_ is not available in _Active-Active_.
+The Replicated Console that allows access to certain information and realtime configuration for _Standalone_ is not available in _Active/Active_.
 This functionality, including generating support bundles, has been replaced with CLI commands to be executed on the nodes.
 The operational documentation has the details on how to utilize these commands.

 #### Upgrades

-Upgrading the *Terraform Enterprise* version still follows a similar pattern as with _StandAlone_.
+Upgrading the Terraform Enterprise version still follows a similar pattern as with _Standalone_.
 However, there is not an online option with the Replicated Console.
 It is possible to upgrade a minor release with CLI commands in a rolling fashion.
 A "required" release or any change the potentially affects the shared external services will need to be done with a short outage.
 This involves scaling down to a single node, replacing that node, and then scaling back out.
 The operational documentation has the details on how these processes can operate.

 ### Failure Scenarios